This story is interesting. A "rogue trader" at UBS lost $2Billion. Kweku Adoboli is the theif/scapegoat.

 It's much easier to say

-It's one isolated bad apple.
+It's one isolated bad apple.rather than

 The financial industry is one big cesspool of corruption.